tillitis/dev-tillitis/hugo/content/protocol/_index.md

 ## Framing Protocol

-Tillitis provide a framing protocol for client applications to communicate with the TKey firmware and device applications.
-Developers can optionally use this framing protocol as a basis for their own TKey device applications.
-But client applications *must* use it when communicating with the firmware using the firmware protocol defined below.
+Tillitis provides a framing protocol for client applications to communicate with the TKey firmware and device applications.
+Developers can optionally use this framing protocol as a basis for their own TKey device applications - but client applications *must* use it when communicating with the firmware using the firmware protocol defined below.

 The communication is driven by the client application running on the host computer and the protocol is command-response based.
-The client app sends a command, and the TK1 sends a response to the given command.
+The client app sends a command, and the TKey sends a response to the given command.

-Commands are processed by the TK1 in order.
+Commands are processed by the TKey in order.
 If the client app sends a new command before receiving a response to the previous command, it is the responsibility of the client app to determine which command a received response belongs to.

 Commands and responses are sent as frames with a limited length.
-The communicating endpoints decide the meaning of the command and response frames, and whether the commands and responses are valid, make sense, or not.
+The communicating endpoints decide the meaning of the command and response frames, and whether the commands and responses are valid or not.

 ### Command Frame Format